jcolag/entropy-arbitrage/2022-10-29-american-dream-4.md

 The sequence closing the company amuses me.
 Most of us know from experience that, when a regional crisis strikes the country, you close the office for the rest of the day, and discuss it when everybody comes back.
 By contrast, Arman makes a series of decisions that---if this happened at a real company---would provoke some combination of people walking off the job and rumors making the situation far worse.
 Plus, we get the apocalyptic executive.

 And while I feel like something gets literally lost in the translation, I also at least appreciate how the book's plot has started to (figuratively) "rhyme."
-We ended the last batch of chapters with Arman meditating about fishing, for example, and Arman pulls [**The Old Man and the Sea**](https://en.wikipedia.org/wiki/The_Old_Man_and_the_Sea) off the shelf, and now we see that theme pay off.
+We ended the last batch of chapters with Arman meditating about fishing, for example, and Arman pulls {% wiki The_Old_Man_and_the_Sea|**The Old Man and the Sea**|en %} off the shelf, and now we see that theme pay off.

 ## What Works...Less Well?